asm-products/ccar-websockets/Features.md

 Hi
 I have been trying to come up with an application in risk space and would like to bounce off some of the ideas.
 Will you have some time this week over a cup of coffee.
+A proof of concept is on ec2, but you will have to update your hosts file entry and select a company to do a couple of useful things.